arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    String hex(Bigint number)
+    STRING HEX(BIGINT number)
-    String hex(String number)
+    STRING HEX(STRING number)
-    String hex(BINARY number)
+    STRING HEX(BINARY number)
     ```

 -   Description

-    Converts an integer or a string into a hexadecimal number.
+    This function converts an integer or a string into a hexadecimal number.

--   Parameter
+-   Parameters

     number: If number is of the BIGINT type, a hexadecimal number is returned.
 If number is of the STRING type, a string in hexadecimal format is returned.